pete4abw/lrzip-next/README.md

 ======================

 ## This version addresses ZPAQ Corruption
-For some reason, as was addressed in the original README, The ZPAQ 7.15 library corrupts data for larger files and block sizes.\
+For some reason, as was addressed in the original README, The ZPAQ 7.15 library corrupts data for larger files and block sizes and ZPAQ compression levels 1 and 2.\
-I have narrowed this down to when block sizes sent from `lrzip-next` to the ZPAQ backend are larger than 64MB.
-So, for testing purposes, the ZPAQ Block Size will be limited to 6 or 64MB for ZPAQ level 5, 5 for level 4, and 4 (which is the ZPAQ default) for level 3.
-ZPAQ Levels 1 and 2 return corrupt data and are not used.
+I have narrowed this down to when block sizes sent from `lrzip-next` to the ZPAQ backend are larger ZPAQ Block Size specified.

 This version will assign ZPAQ levels and block sizes based on `lrzip-next` compression levels as follows: